A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 It includes the wheels and tires, steering system, torsion bars and differentials, chassis, and the traditional “shocks and springs” components.

-The coil spring is the most fundamental part of your car’s suspension.
-It’s basically the same as any other spring you might be visualizing (except, of course, it’s tough enough to bear a quarter of the weight of a vehicle).
+The coil spring is the most essential part of your car’s suspension.
+It’s basically the same as any other spring you might be visualizing (except, of course, it’s strong enough to bear a quarter of the weight of a vehicle).

 When you go over a bump in the road, the spring compresses, decelerating the velocity with which the car’s body jars.
 It then releases, returning the car to normal.